MicrosoftDocs/win32/desktop-src/HyperV_v2/setbuttonstate-msvm-syntheticmouse.md

 ---
-Description: 'Sets the current state of the specified device button.' ms.assetid: '942DB31C-09A2-43B6-A666-267AF6A84E0E'
+Description: Sets the current state of the specified device button. ms.assetid: 942DB31C-09A2-43B6-A666-267AF6A84E0E
-title: 'SetButtonState method of the Msvm\_SyntheticMouse class'
+title: SetButtonState method of the Msvm\_SyntheticMouse class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetButtonState method of the Msvm\_SyntheticMouse class